** Online counselling offered**

 What to expect in the first session

-Before the counselling takes place, I offer a first session where I explain the type of therapy that I offer as well as going through the Counselling contract, such as confidentiality and what you can expect from the counselling.
+The first session will be a space where I can explain the type of therapy that I offer as well as going through the Counselling contract, such as confidentiality and what you can expect from the counselling.
 It also gives you a chance to outline what you would like to get out of the counselling and any goals that you may want to work towards.

 Training, qualifications & experience

-I qualified in 2015 with a MSc in Counselling Psychology from the University of Keele.
-I also have a degree background in Psychology and Criminology.
+MSc in Counselling Psychology from the University of Keele.

-I have also undergone training in CfD in 2017 in order to provide counselling within the NHS.
+I have also undergone training in Counselling for Depression in 2017 in order to provide counselling within the NHS.
 CfD is based upon a joint model of both Person Centred Therapy and Emotion Focused Therapy.
-This means I can work within short term model.

 Since qualifying I ave undertaken further training in various topics, such as Motivational Interviewing, Critical Incident Debriefing and Relational Trauma among others.